Mayon-Francis/DBMS_LAB_PLSQL/README.md

 - Confirm working of docker compose by running `docker compose version`

 ## Run Database
-- open the folder where the repo is cloned.
+- Open the folder where the repo is cloned.
 - Run the database with `docker compose up --build -d`
 - Add the plsql scripts you would like to run in the `/scripts/` folder. refer `print.sql` file in the folder for reference.
 - Start the plsql shell with `docker exec  -u root -i oracle bash -c "cd scripts && sqlplus system/admin"`